99danirmoya/Azure-Panic-Button/README.md

 Device develop for Cloud Computing course, MIoT UPM.

-A fork of EhabMagdyy sketch to send and receive data from Azure on an ESP32: https://github.com/EhabMagdyy/ESP32-AzureIoT-SendReceiveData/tree/main
+A fork of EhabMagdyy's sketch to send and receive data from Azure on an ESP32: https://github.com/EhabMagdyy/ESP32-AzureIoT-SendReceiveData/tree/main

 The gadget uses as base the LilyGO T-Beam to connect to Azure IoT Hub using Azure C SDK for Arduino.
 It collects various vital signs (which are all simulated due to lack of sensor accessibility), GPS geolocation variables, battery voltage and a panic alarm flag.
 These telemetry is then visualized using Microsoft tools, like PowerBI.